savonet/book/language.md

 ### Execution model

-When running a Liquidsoap program, the compiler goes through these four phases:
+When running a Liquidsoap program, the compiler goes through these five phases:

 1. _lexical analysis_ and _parsing_: Liquidsoap ingests your program and ensures
    that its syntax follows the rules,